Trying to plan where to be when? Check out these festivals in Southeast Asia in May!

 Koh Samui Regatta – Koh Samui, Thailand

-- Arguably the most famous of all of Kerala’s festivals, this mammoth-sized celebration brings together Hindus, Muslims and Christians to celebrate music, dance, fire and, ultimately, elephants.
-Thrissur Pooram’s main parade takes place in May (occasionally June) each year on the grounds of Vadakkumnatha Temple, providing a suitably breathtaking backdrop to what can be only described as a truly awesome spectacle.
-30 ornately decorated elephants make their way across the grounds, showing off their colours in a kind of pachyderm pageant.
-At the same time, men mounted atop the animals engage in their owncolourful and highly-skilled competion, the kudamattom, involving the exchanging of bejeweled parasols to the rhythm of the temple orchestra.
+Arguably the most famous of all of Kerala’s festivals, this mammoth-sized celebration brings together Hindus, Muslims and Christians to celebrate music, dance, fire and, ultimately, elephants.
+Thrissur Pooram’s main parade takes place in May (occasionally June) each year on the grounds of Vadakkumnatha Temple, providing a suitably breathtaking backdrop.
+Thirty ornately decorated elephants make their way across the grounds, showing off their colours in a kind of pachyderm pageant.
+At the same time, men mounted atop the animals engage in their own colourful and highly-skilled competition, the kudamattom, involving the exchanging of bejewelled parasols to the rhythm of the temple orchestra.
 Music continues into the night before a giant pyrotechnic display ends the two-day celebrations with a bang.

 If you’re seeking traditional music, performance, comedy, romance or downright brutal combat Usaba Sambah has it all.
 The festival, also known as ‘Bali’s Fighting Festival’ is held during the fifth month of the Balinese calendar, usually May, in the walled Tenganan Dauh Tukad village in Bali.
 As one of the island’s most ancient villages, Tenganan hosts some of Bali’s oldest ceremonies and rites, which are just as important to the culture today as when they originated.